Who we are

 The personal information that we collect about you may be transferred to, and stored at, a destination outside the UK or the European Economic Area (the European Economic Area being the European Union and Iceland, Liechtenstein and Norway, which is also referred to as the “EEA”) for the purposes described above.

-Countries outside of the UK or EEA may not have data protection laws that provide the same level of protection as those within the UK and EEA and so whenever we transfer your personal information outside the UK or EEA, we take steps to ensure all personal information is protected with adequate safeguards.
+Countries outside of the UK and the EEA may not have data protection laws that provide the same level of protection as those within the UK and EEA and so whenever we transfer your personal information outside the UK or EEA, we take steps to ensure all personal information is protected with adequate safeguards, such as by entering into approved standard contractual clauses.
 You can obtain information concerning such safeguards by contacting us using the details provided below.

 How we keep your personal information safe